 When to go to Spiti valley from Shimla

-Shimla should be your preferred starting point of journey for the trip unless you are really short on time.
+Shimla should be your preferred starting point of the journey for the Spiti Circuit unless you are really short on time.
 If you are with family then you must start from Shimla only.
 If you are traveling between October till April, then start from Shimla and return the same way.

 Shimla to Kaza in a Day